Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 70% of Lenny's community work in startups or midsize companies (sub-1,000 employees).
 These businesses need systems that scale without breaking the bank.

 Smart backers look for self-healing systems and load spread plans.
 Your diagrams should highlight these features to stand out from rivals.
+But here's the real question: can your backers see themselves in your growth story?
 This is a key part of any technology architecture diagrams process.

 How to Create Tech Diagrams That Win Funding?

-Good tech diagrams focus on business results instead of tech specs. backers care more about customer impact than code details.
+Good tech diagrams focus on business results instead of tech specs.
+So how do you create ones that actually win funding? backers care more about customer impact than code details.

 Start with Business Goals